 Licensing

-The regulation of forex brokers in India is still in its infancy, but it is mandatory for any forex broker operating in the country to have a license from either the Reserve Bank of India (RBI) or the Securities Exchange Board of India (SEBI).
-Some requirements include the minimum net worth, the minimum number of qualified employees, and other qualifications that the brokers have to meet to be issued with the license.
+The regulation of Indian forex brokers is in its nascent stage, but it is required of any forex broker in India to be licensed by the Reserve Bank of India (RBI) or the Securities Exchange Board of India (SEBI).
+Some requirements include the minimum net worth, the minimum number of qualified employees, and other qualifications that the brokers have to meet to be issued with a license.
 These requirements make it possible for brokers to demonstrate their ability and financial capacity to run the business responsibly.
 Licensing assists in preserving the forex market’s credibility and preventing fraudulent firms from operating within the industry.

 -